Steroids in brief

 - rarely, a mouth infection called thrush

-Some people with asthma who take preventer inhalers find that these side effects are less likely if:
+Some people with asthma who take preventer inhalers find that side effects are less likely if:

 Possible side effects of steroid tablets

 Oral steroid treatments do come with possible side effects, like most medication.
-However the vast majority of people who take oral steroids, especially in the form of short or occasional courses, will not experience significant side effects.
+However the vast majority of people who take oral steroids, especially in the form of short or occasional courses of steroid tablets, will not experience significant side effects.
 If you or your child do get side effects from taking steroid tablets, it’s important to remember that the benefits far outweigh the risks, and your GP or asthma nurse will aim to get you on the lowest doses that will completely control your symptoms.

-One of the most common side effects from taking a short course of steroid tablets is stomach irritation.
-Some people find this is less likely if tablets are taken first thing in the morning with meals or after food.
+- Stomach irritation is one of the most common side effects from taking a short course of steroid tablets.
+Some people find this is less likely if they take the tablets first thing in the morning, with meals, or after food.
 You can also ask your GP or asthma nurse if they can prescribe a medicine to help deal with any stomach irritation.

-Mood swings.
+- Mood swings.
 Some people feel hyped up and have difficulty sleeping when taking steroid tablets.
 Others say they get symptoms of depression, especially if they're prone to depression.

 Will steroids stop my child growing?

 The most recent British Thoracic Society/Scottish Intercollegiate Guidelines Network on the management of asthma (that GPs and asthma nurses use) recommends that all children taking inhaled steroids for asthma have their height and weight checked at least annually.
-There is a small link between inhaled steroids and reduced growth, the benefits of your child using a preventer inhaler far outweigh the risks.
+Although there’s a small link between inhaled steroids and reduced growth, the benefits of your child using a preventer inhaler far outweigh the risks.